 An Interview with Rabbi Danya Ruttenberg

 I follow a number of religious leaders, from various traditions, on social media, and Rabbi Danya Ruttenberg’s tweets and newsletters have been an ongoing source of spiritual wisdom over the last half decade.
 We’ve had occasional exchanges in that time, but I welcomed the opportunity to have a deeper conversation with her about her most recent book, On Repentance and Repair: Making Amends in an Unapologetic World, published by Beacon Press.
+(Read our review.)
 This interview has been edited for length and clarity.

 Ron Hogan: This book grew out of a public discussion on Twitter, in which you began to tease out the distinctions between repentance, forgiveness, and atonement.